Designator Appended after/before Call Sign

 1. Reciprocol Agreements

-If you have a license of the following nine countries, the reciprocol licensing agreement is available, according to Ministry of Posts and Telecommunications' Appended Table 1, Public Notice #326 of June 16, 1993.
-Any nationality is acceptable.
+If you have a license of the eleve countries in the following table — but, nationality is ANY —, the reciprocol licensing agreement is available, according to Ministry of Posts and Telecommunications' Appended Table 1, Public Notice #326 of June 16, 1993.

 Additional privilage in a club station

-Especially, if you have a license of the following four countires, you may get some additional privilege in a club station, according to Ministry of Posts and Telecommunications' Appended Table 2, Public Notice #326 of June 16, 1993, (1) with a registration to Ministry in advance and (2) under the control of a JA's 1st or 2nd class licensee.
+Especially, if you have a license of the following four countires, you may get some additional privilege in a club station, according to Ministry of Posts and Telecommunications' Appended Table 2, Public Notice #326 of June 16, 1993, under the control of a JA's 1st or 2nd class licensee.

 However under the control of a JA's 1st class licensee in a 1kW — the Japanese legal limit — club station, you can QRO up to 1kW.

-(But in this example, some restrictions still remain: only in the US Advanced class sub-bands even inside Japan, and a pre-registration required.)
+(But in this example, some restrictions still remain: only in the US Advanced class sub-bands even inside Japan.)

 ObsoleteObsolateEffective